mdolab/adflow/doc/install.rst

 Installation
 ============
-All the core computations in ``ADflow`` are coded in Fortran.
+All the core computations in ADflow are coded in Fortran.
-It is therefore necessary to build this library before using ``ADflow``.
+It is therefore necessary to build this library before using ADflow.

 Requirements
 ------------